rokbenko/ai-playground/langchain-tutorials/2-TUI_LangGraph_agent_memory/README.md

 - **Understanding LangGraph [checkpointers](https://github.com/langchain-ai/langgraph/tree/main/libs/checkpoint):** Checkpointers provide a persistence layer for LangGraph.
 They allow you to interact with and manage the graph's state.
 When you use a graph with a checkpointer, the checkpointer saves a checkpoint of the graph state at every superstep, enabling several powerful capabilities like human-in-the-loop, "memory" between interactions, and more.

-- **Implementing in-memory storage using the [MemorySaver](https://langchain-ai.github.io/langgraphjs/reference/classes/index.MemorySaver.html) class:** We'll show how to enhance a LangGraph ReAct agent by adding in-memory storage capabilities using the MemorySaver class.
+- **Implementing in-memory storage using the [`MemorySaver`](https://langchain-ai.github.io/langgraphjs/reference/classes/index.MemorySaver.html) class:** We'll show how to enhance a LangGraph ReAct agent by adding in-memory storage capabilities using the MemorySaver class.
 The MemorySaver class provides a practical implementation of checkpointers with a LangGraph agent.
 This feature allows your agent to memorize the conversation.
 In-memory storage means the data is temporarily stored in the computer's RAM, allowing for quick access and retrieval during the agent's operation.
-However, this memory will be lost when the script exits or the program is terminated, as it is not stored persistently.
+However, this memory will be lost when the script exits or the program is terminated, as it isn't stored persistently.

 <br>